-Instructions: Solve one of Problems 1-3 and then complete Problem 4, which is a survey.
-For this problem set you are not allowed to consult any outside sources other than your favorite (introductory) algebra textbook.
-You may refer to course notes and references in the syllabus, and you may discuss the problems with fellow students.
+Instructions: Solve one of Problems 1-3, then fill out the survey problem 4.
+For this problem set you are not allowed to consult outside sources other than your favorite (introductory) algebra textbook.
+You may refer to lecture notes and references in the syllabus, and you may discuss the problems with fellow students.